WMS 8th grader Cash Brigham's talents are "above and beyond"

 "The adventure of life is to learn.
 The opportunity of life is to serve."
 This quote, by Willam Arthur Ward, captures the essence of a service project recently completed by the students at Wahoo Middle . . .

 WMS Students Trevor and Trey Carstens continued their habit of placing high at scholastic chess tournaments with a strong showing at the St. Celelia Chess Tournament.
 Trey finished second and Trevor placed third at the May 9 competition in . . .

 Middle Schoolers Raise $320 for Local Pet Rescue

 Children and animals – they go hand in hand.
 So when Wahoo Middle School 8th grader Courtney Jones proposed that her classmates help her raise money for a local pet shelter, she met with an overwhelmingly positive response from them.
-In . . .
+In a . . .

 Seventh Grade Team Takes Second at Morton Magnet Tournament

 The Wahoo Middle School Chess Club gave Wahoo its first middle school chess trophy by taking second place at the Morton Magnet Tournament in Omaha on March 14.
 Wahoo placed second in the junior high division, which consisted of . . .